When To Use a Toggle Switch in UX and UI

-One of the most commonly used elements in UI and UX design.
+The toggle switch is one of the most commonly used components in UI and UX design.
 There are several cases where the toggle switch is the element of your choice.
-Yet, in some cases you’re better off using something else.
+Yet, in some cases, you’re better off using something else.
 Let’s look at those toggle switch best practices.

 Table of Contents